Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-The mapping of Segments to MPLS Labels (SIDs) is a critical process in the SR-MPLS dataplane.
-In the general case, different routers in the SR domain could have different available ranges of labels to be used for Segment Routing.
-Therefore each router can advertise its own available label space to be used for Global Segments called \textit{SRGB - Segment Routing Global Block} (in general, this label space can even be composed of a set of non contiguous blocks).
-For this reason, in the SR domain the Global Segments are identified by an index, which has to be re-mapped into a label taking into account the node that will process the label.
-Assuming that the SRGB of a node is a label range starting from 10000, for a Global Segment with index X, the node needs to receive the label 10000+X. As an example, in Fig.~\ref{fig:mpls-dataplane}~A we consider how to implement the SR policy described in Fig.~\ref{fig:sr_operations} using the SR-MPLS dataplane in the general case in which different nodes are using different SRGBs.
+Assuming that the SRGB of a node is a label range starting from 10000, for a Global Segment with index X, the node needs to receive the label 10000+X. As an example, in Fig.~\ref{fig:mpls-data plane}~A we consider how to implement the SR policy described in Fig.~\ref{fig:sr_operations} using the SR-MPLS data plane.
+We assume that different nodes are using different SRGBs.
 The SRGBs of the nodes and the segment index associated to the segments S1, S2 and S3 are shown in the gray rectangle.
-The headend node needs to consider in advance which is the SRGB of the nodes that will perform the NEXT operation the segments, because the label for the next segments needs to be crafted accordingly.
+The headend node needs to consider in advance which is the SRGB of the nodes that will perform the NEXT operation to the segments, because the label for the next segments needs to be crafted accordingly.
 In particular, the initial label for segment S2 set by the headend node will be 1002, i.e. the SRGB of node S1 (1000) plus the index for segment S2 (2).
 Node S1 will have to modify the label to 4002 if the packet is forwarded to node N4 (whose SRGB is 4000) or to label 6002 if the packet is forwarded to node N6 (whose SRGB is 6000).
 Both nodes N4 and N6 will remap (swap) the label to 2002 when forwarding the packets to S2.
 The initial label for node S3 set by the headend node is 2003, i.e. the SRGB of node S2 (2000) plus the index for segment S3 (3).
-This label will reach node S2 unmodified, then it will be properly processed by node S2 that will remap (swap) it considering the SRGB of the next hop in the path towards node S3.
-This remapping process complicates the operations and the troubleshooting.
-There are also services (e.g. involving anycast segments) that cannot be realized if different SRGBs are used by different nodes.
-For this reason, \cite{rfc8402} strongly recommends that an identical range of labels (SRGB) is used in all routers, so that a Global Segment will always be mapped to the same SID (MPLS label) in all nodes.
-In Fig~\ref{fig:mpls-dataplane}~B we present the mapping of the same SR policy described in Fig.~\ref{fig:sr_operations} under the suggested operating mode in which an identical SRGB is used in all nodes.
-We observe that the MPLS labels do not need to be remapped, so that the same label consistently identifies the same segment throughout the SR domain.
+This label will reach node S2 unmodified, then it will be properly processed by node S2 that will remap (swap) it considering the SRGB of the next hop in the path toward node S3.